cloudmesh/reservation/_sources/progress.txt

 Progress
 ======================================================================

-This section is maintained by Aravandh and Oliver in whch they report in chronological reverse order
+This section is maintained by Aravindh and Oliver in which they report in chronological reverse order

 * What have we achieved this week?
 * What have we not achieved this week?